kesac/Archigen/README.md

 ## Archigen
 [![Nuget](https://img.shields.io/nuget/v/Archigen)](https://www.nuget.org/packages/Archigen/)

-Archigen is a tiny class library for integrating other procedural generation libraries and programs together.
+Archigen is a small class library for integrating other procedural generation libraries and programs together.
 It provides two basic things:
-* An `IGenerator<T>` interface for content-generating classes to implement
-* A `Generator<T>` class for chaining instances of `IGenerator<T>` together
+* A `Generator<T>` class for linking procedural generators together

-The library also provides a small set of convenience classes that are useful when nesting generators:
- * `ConditionalGenerator<T>` for filtering the generated output space
- * `IWeighted<T>` and `WeightedSelector<T>` for weighted-random selection from lists
- * `RandomSelector<T>` for basic random selection
+* An `IGenerator<T>` interface for procedural generators to use, if they want to support chaining

-## Example: Nesting Generators
+## Linking Procedural Generators
 Let's say you want to generate random teams of players as described by these classes:

 ```C#